France Gambling Regulation

 1Overview

-In France, wagering on games of chance was prohibited for a long time although various amendments were introduced over the years, exempting certain forms of gambling from the general ban.
-Such activities should be organized exclusively either in specific venues or be provided by licensed operators with official authorization from the government.
+In France, wagering on games of chance was prohibited for a long time, although various amendments were introduced over the years, exempting certain forms of gambling from the general ban.
+Such activities must be organized exclusively in specific venues or provided by licensed operators with official authorization from the government.

 2The French Code of Homeland Security

-The French Code of Homeland Security, hereby referred to as the Security Code, comprises a considerable portion of the country’s gambling oversight laws.
-Article L.324-1 of this piece of legislation prohibits gambling on games of chance with certain exemptions as we previously mentioned.
+The French Code of Homeland Security, hereby referred to as the Security Code, constitutes a significant portion of the country’s gambling oversight laws.
+Article L.324-1 of this legislation prohibits gambling on games of chance, with certain exemptions previously mentioned.

-It states that individuals who are caught offering unauthorized gambling activities, including the provision of games of chance, face penalizations of three years in prison along with hefty fines of up to €90,000.
-However, if said activities are conducted by organized crime groups, the penalization is even more severe.
+It states that individuals caught offering unauthorized gambling activities, including games of chance, face penalties of up to three years in prison and fines of up to €90,000.
+However, if these activities are conducted by organized crime groups, the penalties are even more severe.
 Such individuals risk imprisonment of up to seven years along with fines of €200,000.

-With that mind, landbased casinos in France can offer chance games as long as they do so under the regulations and authorization of the Security Code.
-The same goes for gambling activities conducted at sea on board of cruise ships or at thermal resorts.
+With that in mind, land-based casinos in France can offer games of chance as long as they do so under the regulations and authorization of the Security Code.
+The same applies to gambling activities conducted at sea on board cruise ships or at thermal resorts.

-Gambling houses offering card and chance games need to first receive authorization from the French Ministry of Home Affairs.
-This falls under the scope of Law 2017-257 which was signed into law at the end of February 2017.
+Gambling houses offering card games and games of chance must first receive authorization from the French Ministry of Home Affairs.
+This falls under the scope of Law 2017-257, which was signed into law at the end of February 2017.

-As for lottery games, these were legalized by Article 136 of the French Finance Law which passed in 1933.
-Lotteries are subject to a state monopoly and can be operated expressly by the state-owned entity La Française des Jeux or FDJ.
+As for lottery games, they were legalized by Article 136 of the French Finance Law, enacted in 1933.
+Lotteries are subject to a state monopoly and can be operated only by the state-owned entity La Française des Jeux or FDJ.

 3Sports and Race Betting Legislation

-The FDJ has also been granted the authorization to organize and regulate landbased sports betting in France.
-French punters can legally wager on sports since the beginning of April 1985.
-This was made possible with the passage of Decree 85-39 which was repealed toward the end of 2019 by Decree 2019-1562.
+The FDJ has also been granted authorization to organize and regulate land-based sports betting in France.
+French punters have been able to legally wager on sports since the beginning of April 1985.
+This became possible with the passage of Decree 85-39, which was repealed toward the end of 2019 by Decree 2019-1562.

-The latter laid down new provisions in relation to the parent companies, the products offered by the DGJ, and pari-mutuel wagering.
-Its purpose is to outline the scope of obligations of the parent companies of the operators that offered such landbased services to French residents.
+The latter introduced new provisions regarding parent companies, the products offered by the FDJ, and pari-mutuel wagering.
+Its purpose was to outline the scope of the obligations of the parent companies of operators that provided such land-based services to French residents.

 Online Gambling Legislation in France

-France enforces adequate oversight on both the landbased and online gambling sectors.
+France maintains strict oversight of both the land-based and online gambling sectors.
 The country has more than 150 brick-and-mortar casinos where locals can engage in table games like poker and baccarat.
 Slots were decriminalized in 1988 and are also available in some gaming venues.

-As for interactive gambling, it was legalized in 2010, allowing for the following forms of online wagering: sports betting, poker (but not the house-banked varieties), and horse race betting.
-Operators interested in legally servicing French customers must first obtain proper licenses from the local regulator ARJEL.
+Interactive gambling was legalized in 2010, allowing online sports betting, poker (excluding house-banked variants), and horse race betting.
+Operators that want to serve French customers legally must first obtain proper licenses from the local regulator, ARJEL.

-However, the tough regulatory framework on French soil, coupled with the high taxes, suffice to dissuade many companies from applying for a local license.
+However, the strict regulatory framework in France, coupled with high taxes, suffices to dissuade many companies from applying for a local license.
 As for online casino-style gaming, it remains prohibited under French law because the authorities consider it harmful due to its addictive nature.
 Online games whose outcome is based on chance rather than skill are illegal in France.

 Law 2010-476